Contentment: Contentment and positive psychology

 In the 2014 book Lucky Go Happy : Make Happiness Happen!, Paul van der Merwe uses a chart to illustrate how being content for long periods of time, can yield more happiness than being ecstatic during a short period.

 According to Hungarian poet Daniel Berzsenyi contentment can come not from wealth, but from mother nature and your loved ones.
 According to him, only a poor but carefree worker can be truly content, so he equates it with work-life balance and the feeling of settlement.
 In his poem of the same name, the state is personified as "Megelégedés".

 Berzsenyi idealizes the pastoral life where the Megelégedés lives.

-Positive psychology finds it very important to study what contributes to people being happy and to people flourishing, and finds it just as important to focus on the constructive ways in which people function and adapt, as opposed to the general field of psychology which focuses more on what goes wrong or is pathological with human beings.
+Positive psychology studies what contributes to people being happy and to people flourishing, and focuses on constructive ways in which people function and adapt, as opposed to the general field of psychology which focuses more on what goes wrong or is pathological with human psychology.
 The role of positive psychology can have a great impact on the many aspects of one's life.
-Human beings have a great ability to adapt, we can adapt to both the good and the bad that may happen in life.
-Usually in life, circumstances do not hold a long lasting effect on one's mood.
+According to positive psychology, human beings adapt to circumstances in life, and circumstances do not hold a long lasting effect on one's mood.